Tonto and the Renegades: Origins

 Tonto and the Renegades were founded in 1964 by four grade school students in Grand Ledge, Michigan.
 When the band was formed, all of the band's four original members Tom Kirby, Terry Slocum, Bill Ford, and Gary Richey, were 8th graders at Grand Ledge High School (though a high school, it had an eighth grade class).
 Two years earlier in 1962, while their drummer Kirby was fourteen and in 6th grade, growing up in a subdivision just outside Grand Ledge, he expressed interest to his parents that he wanted to learn to play percussion, they bought him a drum set and arranged for him to take lessons from a retired music professor who had retired from Michigan State University.
 Kirby and his older brother Randy played in his first band, the Grandaires.
 The Grandaires repertoire consisted primarily of covers of Chuck Berry, Ray Charles, and other hits of the day, but they broke up shortly thereafter.
 Terry Slocum, who grew up on a farm, started out playing a clarinet which his mother, a fan of Pete Fountain, bought him.
 Slocum became a fan of rock and roll after hearing his brother play his collection of rockabilly, R&B, and early Motown records.
 A pivotal moment for Slocum was when he watched the Beatles perform on the Ed Sullivan Show which convinced him to start playing in a rock band.
 He took his clarinet to Marshall Music in Lansing and traded it for a guitar the following day.
 His father tried to discourage him from playing the new instrument, claiming that he would never master it, but he persisted, spending most of his spare time practicing in his room, intent on proving his father wrong.
 Bill Ford grew up on the outskirts of Grand Ledge next to Highway 43.
 He began playing guitar in 1962, following brief spell of attempting to learn the drums.
 He took guitar lessons, and improved to the point where he was able to teach guitar at the Zvonar Music Studios in Charlotte, Michigan.
 Like Slocum, Ford remembers being "completely blown away listening to the music of the Beatles".
 He did not yet have an amplifier, so he compensated by plugging his guitar into a tape recorder owned by his uncle, but ended up blowing out the speakers.
 He then saved up to buy and amplifier.
 Kirby, Slocum, and Ford started practicing together informally during their eighth grade year and played in a number of talent shows.
-They added fellow schoolmate Bob Dick on and later that year and named their act the Henchmen.
+They added fellow schoolmate Bob Dick to the lineup and later that year and named their act the Henchmen.